hod25/MagicMirror/pages/_pages/installation.markdown

 will stop and remove the MagicMirror container.

+You can restart the container with one command `docker-compose up -d --force-recreate`.
+This is e.g. necessary if you change the configuration.

 ## Updating the image

 The MagicMirror²-Project has quarterly releases so every 1st of Jan/Apr/Jul/Oct a new version is released.